-The school will follow the local safeguarding partners’ procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education (2019) and the academy’s managing allegations policy and procedures.
+The school will follow the local safeguarding partners’ procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education (2020) and the academy’s managing allegations policy and procedures.

-Suspension of the member of staff, excluding the Headteacher/Head of School, against whom an allegation has been made, needs careful consideration, and the Headteacher/Head of School will seek the advice of the LADO in making this decision.
+Suspension of the member of staff, supply teacher or volunteer, excluding the Headteacher/Head of School, against whom an allegation has been made, needs careful consideration, and the Headteacher/Head of School will seek the advice of the LADO in making this decision.

-In the event of an allegation against the Headteacher/Head of School, the decision to suspend will be made by the Chief Executive Officer with advice as in 23.9 above.
+In the event of an allegation against the Headteacher/Head of School, the decision to suspend will be made by the Chief Executive Officer with advice as in 26.9 above.